How CBT Therapy Helps with Anxiety and Depression in Boulder, CO

 • Lower relapse rates over time

-Because CBT is skills-based, many individuals continue using what they learn long after therapy concludes.
+Because CBT is skills-based, many people continue applying what they learn well after therapy ends -- making it one of the most durable and cost-effective treatments available.

 Taking the First Step Toward Feeling Better